 The use of both hedges and options is an integral part of the investment process due to the advantages they offer in terms of liquidity and/or cost/efficiency ratios.
-They can be brought in quickly to replace bearer securities, specifically at times of substantial inflows or outflows arising from subscriptions/redemptions or in the case of special circumstances such as significant market fluctuations.
+These instruments have underlying assets that are part of the asset classes used.